top of page

 • “Synaptic pruning disorder with psychosis”

-(This resembles initiatives like NIMH’s Research Domain Criteria)
+This resembles initiatives like the NIMH’s Research Domain Criteria.

-The ICD serves a broader global/administrative function than the DSM, so:
+The ICD serves a broader global and administrative function than the DSM, so:

-A. ICD would likely lag behind DSM shifts
+• The ICD would likely lag behind DSM shifts.

-A. In current system (DSM/ICD-based) insurance depends on:
+In the current system (DSM/ICD-based), insurance relies on:

 • Coded diagnoses

-1. Some patients could lose coverage, such as individuals with distress but no identifiable pathology (e.g.: adjustment reactions, mild anxiety, existential distress).
+1. Some patients could lose coverage, such as those with distress but no identifiable pathology (e.g., adjustment reactions, mild anxiety, existential distress).
 These might be reclassified as “non-disease states” or non-reimbursable medical conditions.

-Psychiatry currently captures a wide swath of human suffering, but a clinicopathological shift might push some conditions into:
+Psychiatry currently captures a wide range of human suffering, but a clinicopathological shift might push some conditions into:

 • Psychology